Last Updated on

 - Employees who are also professionals

-- Taxpayers who are employees, single proprietors, and professionals at the same time
+- Taxpayers who are employees, sole proprietors, and professionals at the same time

 - Individuals who are earning income regularly other than payments from their employer.
 This includes home-based service providers to foreign entities and crypto currency dealers